 In 2006 Unicef and Pampers united to launch the first ‘1 pack = 1 vaccine’ campaign to help eliminate maternal and newborn tetanus worldwide.

-From October to December, every time a specially branded pack of Pampers is purchased or someone views or shares our Wish campaign video Pampers will donate the cost of one vaccine to help Unicef in the fight against maternal newborn tetanus.
+From October to December, every time a specially branded pack of Pampers is purchased or someone shares a photo of their own amazing baby on Facebook, Instagram or Twitter using the hashtag #1photo1vaccine or #PamperUnicef, Pampers will donate the cost of one vaccine to help Unicef in the fight against maternal and newborn tetanus.

 Together the Pampers and Unicef partnership can continue to help transform lives around the world.